 Coast Salish Woolly Dogs

-July 13 2025, 2 - 4 pm
+• July 13 2025, 2 - 4 pm

-Coast Salish Woolly Dogs: A public reading and discussion with Liz Hammond-Kaarremaa, author of The Teachings of Mutton: A Coast Salish Woolly Dog.
+with Liz Hammond-Kaarremaa, author of The Teachings of Mutton: A Coast Salish Woolly Dog.

 VIU Deep Bay Marine Field Station, 370 Crome Point Road, Bowser, BC

 Join Vancouver Island University in celebrating the Coast Salish peoples’ cultural tradition of keeping (now-extinct) Woolly dogs as sources of woolly fibres used in textiles such as traditional blankets, robes and regalia.
-VIU’s Deep Bay Marine Field Station is near Crome Island: once home to Woolly dogs belonging to Qualicum First Nations ancestors.
-This island is now recognizable as the symbol of the 'Lighthouse Country' tourism area, but its history goes much further back in time.
+VIU’s Deep Bay Marine Field Station is near Chrome Island: once home to Woolly dogs belonging to Qualicum and K'ómoks First Nations ancestors.
+This island is now recognizable as the symbol of the 'Lighthouse Country tourism area, but its history goes much further back in time.
 Come and find out more about this important site and longstanding Coast Salish Woolly dog traditions with Liz Hammond-Kaarremaa and some of her co-authors.
 Joining the discussion will be:

 • Chief Michael Recalma, Qualicum First Nation